OndrejSlamecka/hmc/README.md

 * You can exit with `q` or `Ctrl-d`, if you want to keep the music playing then exit with `Ctrl-q`.
 * In lists move up and down with arrows, press `enter` to play/(add/open), spacebar to (un)pause, `Tab` to play the next song.
-* In playlist left and right arrows are used to seek in the song, in browser to enter/leave directory.
+In playlist left and right arrows are used to seek in the song, in browser to enter/leave directory.
 * You can use `gg`, `G`, `Ctrl-f` or `PageDown`, `Ctrl-b` or `PageUp`, `Shift-up`, `Shift-down` to move faster in lists.
+* Remove the selected song from playlist with Del.
 * Search with `/` or `s` and leave search with `Esc`.